-In plants, the size of the different sphingolipid pools tends to vary in a species-specific and tissue-dependent manner.
-For example, the occurrence of the LCB d18:2 containing GlcCer in Arabidopsis is mainly confined to floral and pollen tissue (Michaelson et al., 2009) and sphingolipid distribution changes during fruit development and ripening (Ines et al., 2018).
-However outside the Brassicaceae family d18:2 production occurs throughout the plant and, in species such as tomato and soybean, it is the most abundant GlcCer (Markham et al., 2006).
-Wheat was found to contain much higher levels of d18:1 in its LCBs when compared with rice (Goto et al., 2012).
-In addition, the different tissues in rice have been found to contain a similar quantity of sphingolipids, but distribution across the lipid classes was altered.
-A survey of 21 different plant species from different phylogenetic groups found d18:1 $^{\Delta4}$ to be present in nonseed land plants and monocots but absent from Arabidopsis and soybean (Islam et al., 2012).
+94 In plants, the size of the different sphingolipid pools tends to vary in a species and tissue-95 dependent manner.
+For example, the occurrence of the LCB d18:2 containing GlcCer in 96 Arabidopsis is mainly confined to floral and pollen tissue (Michaelson et al., 2009) and 97 sphingolipid distribution changes during fruit development and ripening (Ines et al., 2018).
+98 However outside of the Brassicaceae family d18:2 production, occurs throughout the plant, 99 and in species such as tomato and soybean is the most abundant GlcCer (Markham et al., 100 2006).
+Wheat was found to contain much higher levels of d18:1 in its LCBs when compared 101 with rice (Goto et al., 2012).
+In addition, the different tissues in rice have been found to 102 contain a similar quantity of sphingolipids but distribution across the lipid classes altered.
+A 103 survey of 21 different plant species from different phylogenetic groups found d18:1 $^{\Delta 4}$ to be 104 present in non-seed land plants and monocots but absent from Arabidopsis and soybean 105 (Islam et al., 2012).

-The functional significance of variations in sphingolipid chemical diversity and abundance is still in the early stages of investigation.
-The different classes and modifications offer a variety of differing solubility, charge, shape and size.
-It is this array of properties that confers the potential of sphingolipids to function both as bio-active components of cells involved in regulating cellular processes and as integral components involved in the structural integrity of the membranes.
-Regulation of sphingolipid metabolism enables plants to facilitate cell growth and to appropriately respond to stress, both biotic and abiotic, using different metabolites to modulate its response.
+107 The functional significance of variations in sphingolipid chemical diversity and abundance is 108 still in the early stages of investigation.
+The different classes and modifications offer a variety 109 of differing solubility, charge, shape, and size.
+It is this array of properties which confer the 110 potential of sphingolipids to function both as bio-active components of cells involved in 111 regulating cellular processes and as integral components involved in the structural integrity of 112 the membranes.
+Regulation of sphingolipid metabolism enables plants to facilitate cell growth 113 and to appropriately respond to stress, both biotic and abiotic, using different metabolites to 114 modulate its response.

-Here, we summarise our current knowledge on the role of sphingolipids in plants in response to environmental cues and stress
+Here, we summarize our current knowledge on the role of sphingolipids in plants in responseto environmental cues and stress.

-Signals in programmed cell death
+119 Signals in programmed cell death

-Recent work utilising genetically altered plants and plants exposed to sphingolipid biosynthesis inhibitors have revealed that sphingolipids are regulators of programmed cell death (PCD) occurring either during plant development or immunity.
-Perception of a stress often occurs at the plasma membrane level.
-Therefore its integrity is essential for cell signalling and survival.
-Sphingolipids are major structural constituents of plant plasma membrane microdomains and their relationship with other components of the plasma membrane is crucial.
-Changes in sphingolipid biosynthesis therefore affect the microdomain composition and this could affect protein content and distribution due to altered interactions between plasma membrane components.
-For example, Bax-inhibitor-1 (AtBI-1, an inhibitor of Bax-induced cell death) interacts with both FAH1 and FAH2 (fatty acid 2-hydroxylase).
-Plants overexpressing AtBI-1 therefore displayed enrichment in 2-hydroxy fatty acidcontaining GlcCer in microdomains as well as a loss of two proteins that are usually specifically localised to microdomains (Ishikawa et al., 2015).
-These two proteins feature in plant defence, both being involved in cell death triggered by salicylic acid (SA) or oxidative stress.
-This reduction in protein content led to an enhanced tolerance to SA or oxidative stress in AtBI-1-overexpressing plants (Ishikawa et al., 2015).
-These data suggest that the integrity of microdomains is critical to cell death and sphingolipids are central to these structures.
+120 Recent work utilizing genetically altered plants and plants exposed to sphingolipid 121 biosynthesis inhibitors have revealed that sphingolipids are regulators of programmed cell 122 death (PCD) occurring either during plant development or immunity.
+Perception of a stress 123 often occurs at the plasma membrane level.
+Therefore its integrity is essential for cell 124 signaling and survival.
+Sphingolipids are major structural constituents of plant plasma 125 membrane microdomains and their relationship with other components of the plasma 126 membrane is crucial.
+Changes in sphingolipid biosynthesis thus impact the microdomain 127 composition and this could affect protein content and distribution due to altered interactions

+128 between plasma membrane components.
+For example, Bax-inhibitor-1 (AtBI-1, an inhibitor of 129 Bax-induced cell death) interacts with both FAH1 and FAH2 (fatty acid 2-hydroxylase).
+Plants 130 overexpressing AtBI-1 thus displayed enrichment in 2-hydroxy fatty acid-containing GlcCer in 131 microdomains as well as a loss of two proteins usually specifically localized to microdomains 132 (Ishikawa et al., 2015).
+These two proteins feature in plant defense, both being involved in 133 cell death triggered by salicylic acid (SA) or oxidative stress.
+This reduction in protein content 134 led to an enhanced tolerance to SA or oxidative stress in AtBI-1 overexpressing plants 135 (Ishikawa et al., 2015).
+These data suggest that the integrity of microdomains is critical to cell 136 death and sphingolipids are central to these structures.